 Treatment and times

-Priority 3 routes wil normally be treated during normal working hours (deemed to be 7:30am – 4pm Monday to Thursday and 7:30am – 12:30pm on a Friday inclusive).
-No treatment will be will be carried out beyond these times unless authorised by the Roads and Grounds Manager or Head of Service.
+Priority 3 routes will normally be treated during normal working hours (deemed to be 7:30am – 4pm Monday to Thursday and 7:30am – 12:30pm on a Friday inclusive).
+No treatment will be carried out beyond these times unless authorised by the Roads Manager or Head of Service.

 Treatment should not be detrimental to the level of service required on routes of Priorities 1 and 2 and there should be uniformity in the timing of their introduction in all affected areas.